flame-engine/flame/README.md

 Other useful links:

 - [The official Flame site](https://flame-engine.org/).
 - [Examples](https://examples.flame-engine.org/) of most features which can be tried out from your browser.
+  - To access the code for each example, press the `< >` button in the top right corner.
 - [Tutorials](https://tutorials.flame-engine.org/) - A simple tutorial to get started.
-- [API Reference](https://pub.dev/documentation/flame/latest/) - The generated dartdoc API reference.
+- [API Reference](https://pub.dev/documentation/flame/latest/) - The generated dartdoc API
+  reference.
+- [awesome-flame](https://github.com/flame-engine/awesome-flame) - A curated list of Tutorials,
+  Games, Libraries and Articles.

 ## Help